lauramsfernandes/BrazilianGasMarket/README.md

 > 6. `Units`: mm/month
 > After making the selection above, click on `Plot Data`
 * [EIA](https://www.eia.gov/environment/emissions/co2_vol_mass.php) Carbon Dioxide Emissions Coefficients

+## Files

+* 1_naturalGas_Wrangling.ypynb File

+> Wrangles and load all data used in this repository.

+* 2_naturalGas_Plots.ipynb File

+> Concentrates all plots made from the collected data.

+* 3_naturalGas_ML.ipynb File

+> Concetrates all machile learning code used in this repository.

+## Folders

+* dashboard

+> Contains all files provenients of the dashboard

+* data_set

+> Contains all data used in this repository.

+* plots

+> Destiny folder to all plots saved in `2_naturalGas_Plot` file.